zignaly-open/zignaly-neo/README.md

 yarn ps2
 ```

 A tab with [localhost:3000](http://localhost:3000) will open.
 Now feel free to modify the color scheme to your heart's desire.
+The changes will be picked up automatically and the app will auto-refresh.

 Customizable fonts will be implemented over the next 2 days.